nunnsy/elixir-example/content/posts/2024-09-22-introducing-elixir/index.md

 <!--more-->

+> Quotes  read in light or dark mode.  read in light or dark mode.  read in light or dark mode.
+> ...

 ## Features

 In addition to the standard Built-in templates and shortcodes that come with Hugo, *Elixir* offers some unique features of its own.